sigstore/cosign/KEYLESS.md

 The full design document for this can be found [here](https://docs.google.com/document/d/1461lQUoVqbhCve7PuKNf-2_NfpjrzBG5tFohuMVTuK4/edit#).

-This document explains how the `keyless` signatures work in `cosign`.
+This document explains how the `keyless` signatures work in `cosign`, which is the default method of signing.
 Try it out!

-This signature mode relies on the Sigstore Public Good Instance, which is rapidly heading toward a GA release!
+This signature mode relies on the Sigstore Public Good Instance, which is Generally Available!
-We don't have a date yet, but follow along on the [GitHub project](https://github.com/orgs/sigstore/projects/5).

 The following examples use this image: